 "I have no doubts about that," the tallest, Hymir, smirked.

 They emerged into the gold-plated corridor that led to the Vault.
-Wasting no time, Loki threw two daggers into the necks of the two Einherjar who were standing guard outside the door.
+Wasting no time, Loki threw matching daggers into the necks of the two Einherjar who were standing guard outside the door.
 Boredom had slowed their reflexes and they could do little more than gurgle in surprise as they dropped to the ground.
 Loki rendered their bodies invisible and checked that they were all still hidden from Heimdall's gaze.
 He sighed in relief, everything was going well so far, with luck he would not be executed for this.

 Now for the hard part…

 "It is through these doors," Loki said, retrieving his daggers and wiping the blood off carefully on the guards' clothes.
-"Be careful, move slowly, there may be enchantments that I do not know of,"
+"Be careful, move slowly, there may be enchantments that I do not know of."

 He turned away.